MagaliDrumare/How-to-build-a-PyTorch-movies-recommender-with-AutoEncoder-AE-/README.md

 				# Loss Criterion
 				loss =criterion(output,target)

-				# Average of the error of the movies that don't have zero ratings
+				# Average the error of the movies that don't have zero ratings
 				mean_corrector=nb_movies/float(torch.sum(target.data>0)+1e-10)

 				# Direction of the backpropagation